Tromsø Region

 Tromsø Region is a region in Troms county, Norway.
-It is centered on the city of Tromsø and consists of two municipalities: Tromsø (population: 76,974) and Karlsøy (population: 2,200).
+It is centered on the city of Tromsø and consists of two municipalities: Tromsø Municipality (population: 76,974) and Karlsøy Municipality (population: 2,200).

 The European route E8 passes through the region, and the Tromsø Airport, Langnes, is also located here.

-In 2020 Troms county became the newly established Troms og Finnmark county.
+In 2020, Troms county became the newly established Troms og Finnmark county.
+In 2024, the county merger was undone.